MohammadJRanjbar/K-Means-Clustering/README.md

 ![](Image/Kmeans.gif)

 Code:
-In this code we have 12 data 12 data between 0-20 and we choosed k as 3 to find 3 clusters.
+In this code, we have 12 data 12 between 0-20 and we choose k as 3 to find 3 clusters.

 <img src="Image/Code.png" width="300" class="center" />